 A spider plant is also one of the easiest indoor plants to maintain and has the ability to purify the air in your home.
 It only needs moderate light and can survive in artificial lighting which makes them perfect for areas like bathrooms.
 What’s more, they are extremely safe for pets and children.

-As the Associate Editor of Livingetc and Homes and Gardens, Busola Evans specialises in kitchens, bathrooms and projects.
+As the Deputy Editor of Livingetc, Busola Evans works across both print and digital and specialises in kitchens, bathrooms and projects.
 She is an expert at explaining how to improve, extend and convert your home.
-She has also been a celebrity interviewer for The Mirror, and an interiors columnist for ES Magazine.
+Prior to her current role, she was Associate Editor on both Livingetc and Homes & Gardens.
+A journalist for more than 20 years, she has written for a number of newspapers and magazines including The Guardian, The Sunday Times Magazine and Grazia, and was an interiors columnist for the London Evening Standard's ES Magazine.